He calls the Pre-Tribulation Rapture “a demonic deception,” a “lie,” a “fraud,” a “fairy tale.”

 5. It motivates us to separate from evil (Tit.
 2:13-14).

-6. It keeps believers on the outlook for heresy and apostasy (2 Timothy 4:3-4; 1 John 2:24-28).
+6. It keeps believers on the outlook for heresy and apostasy (2 Ti.
+4:3-4; 1 Jo.
+2:24-28).

 I believe this position is wrong for three reasons, chiefly.

 3. The entire period of Daniel’s 70th Week pertains to Israel and not to the church.
 As we have seen, the church is not seen on earth after Revelation 3.
-Everything described on earth in Revelation 6-18 pertain to the Gentile nations and Israel.
+Everything described on earth in Revelation 6-18 pertains to the Gentile nations and to Israel.
 The “pre-wrath” position does not make a proper and consistent distinction between Israel and the church.